fantasyland/fantasy-land/implementations.md

   provides common functions that work for Fantasy Land structures
 * ECMAScript 5 provides a Semigroup and Functor for Array
 * [lz](https://github.com/goatslacker/lz) implements Semigroup, Monoid, Functor, and Monad for lazy Array and String
+* [Pacta](https://github.com/mudge/pacta) is an algebraic implementation of Promises that implements Semigroup, Monoid, Functor, Applicative, Chain and Monad

 Conforming implementations are encouraged to promote the Fantasy Land logo: